 - Silver Valley Ecological Reserve - western Alberta - 18.05 km2

-Ongoing agricultural conversion of remnant patches of natural habitat, often for grazing and haying, are important threats, as is logging for aspen in many of the remaining forested areas.
+Ongoing agricultural conversion of remnant patches of natural habitat, often for grazing and haying, are significant threats, as well as logging for aspen in much of the remaining forested areas.
 In fact, aspen pulpwood harvests are expanding in the ecoregion.
-Extensive use of agricultural pesticides is a major concern for wildlife populations.
+Extensive use of agricultural pesticides and herbicides is a major concern for wildlife populations.
 Predator control is still occurring in some areas, and is becoming more problematic with the start-up of game farms.
 Seismic oil and gas exploration is widespread in many areas.

-Generally speaking, habitat protection and restoration are needed throughout the ecoregion.
-Some specific sites include:
+Generally speaking, habitat protection and restoration are warranted, throughout the ecoregion.
+Some specific priority sites for such conservation include: